salemove/developer/_includes/overview.md

 ## Collections or list of resources

 Requests that return multiple items are paginated to 30 items by default.
 You can specify further pages by setting the ?page parameter.
-In addition, It is possible to set a custom page size up to 100 with the ?per_page parameter.
+In addition, it is possible to set a custom page size up to 100 with the ?per_page parameter.

 ### Example
-When you fetch all the operators then the response includes the first 30 operators:
+Fetching for all the operators returns the first 30 operators:

     GET /operators